juan-gutierrez-nxp/meta-avs-demos/README.md

 #### Install WiFi support

-Te WiFi support is optional and requires to get from NXP an additional meta-avs-demos-wifi layer.
+Te WiFi support is optional and requires to get from NXP an additional meta-picopi-wifi layer.
 Contact NXP to get this layer to be able to support WiFi on your image

 The image will prompt: